Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 Building effective prompts is like learning a new language - you’ve got to know how to ask the right questions.
 Crafting solid prompts is key to getting back the kind of answers you want from language models.

-So, get ready to sharpen your prompt creation skills, steer clear of common mistakes and even get your own full-stack application up and running on genezio.
+So, get ready to sharpen your prompt creation skills, steer clear of common mistakes and even get your own full-stack application up and running on DeployApps.

 ## Objectives